-Internal control isn’t an all-or-nothing proposition.
+Internal controls aren’t an all-or-nothing proposition.
 Just a handful of foundational controls can significantly improve an organization’s risk management and the reliability of its financial data.
 The difficulty lies in knowing which controls have the greatest impact—and how to strengthen them.

-To do this, COSO established five internal control domains, 17 principles, and over 80 points of focus.
-The framework is a comprehensive and robust resource for establishing internal control; however, its complexity can limit its utility in some cases.
+To do this, COSO established five integrated components, 17 principles, and 87 points of focus.
+The COSO framework is a comprehensive and robust resource for establishing an internal control environment that’s adaptable to various business environment, responsive to risks to the organization, and supportive of good governance.
+However, its complexity can limit its utility in some cases.

-It’s not uncommon for small to mid-sized organizations to dismiss the COSO framework as something for large public companies.
-Those that do attempt to implement the framework often get lost in the details and forget its purpose.
-However, selectively applying some of COSO’s foundational controls is often beneficial for most organizations, no matter what their size.
+It’s not uncommon for small to midsized organizations to dismiss the COSO framework as something for large public companies.
+Those that attempt to implement the framework often get lost in the details and forget its purpose.
+However, selectively applying some of COSO’s internal controls is often beneficial for most organizations, no matter their size.

 Priorities